Rhubarb & Strawberry Pie

 Roll out half of the pie dough for the bottom of the shell.
 Place in shell, pressing it into the bottom.
 Spoon filling into shell and dot with butter.
 Roll out remaining half of dough to create top; brush cold water at edge of shell and place top over filled pie.
 Press edges down and crimp to seal.
 Trim excess dough and save for decorating top if you wish.
 Slice a few vents in the top for steam to escape.

-To make rose decoration for top, roll out remainders of pie dough and cut into a strip as illustrated.
-Form rose, trim and place on centre of top crust by “gluing” it with cold water.
+To make a decoration for top, roll out remainders of pie dough and cut a shape with a small cookie cutter (bird, star, flower – they all work well.)
+Place on centre of top crust by “gluing” it with cold water.

 Serve at room temperature, with thick yogurt or vanilla ice cream if you wish.